thehans/funcutils/README.md

  - <a href="#ops">ops.scad</a>
    - Elementary function literals for comparison, arithmetic and boolean value operations.
  - <a href="#std_algorithm">std_algorithm.scad</a>
-   - Functions modeled after [C++ STL Algorithms](https://en.cppreference.com/w/cpp/algorithm) mostly operating on ranges of sequences (lists/vectors or strings)
+   - Functions modeled after [C++ Algorithms](https://en.cppreference.com/w/cpp/algorithm) standard library, mostly operating on ranges of sequences (lists/vectors or strings)
  - <a href="#list">list.scad</a>
    - Various list-based functions which are *not* directly modeled after C++ STL algorithms.
  - <a href="#string">string.scad</a>